ImperialCollegeLondon/sharpy/docs/source/content/installation.md

     python --version
     ```

 3. Create the conda environment that SHARPy will use.
-Change `environment_linux.yml` to read `environment_macos.yml`
+Change `environment_new.yml` to read `environment_macos.yml`
 file if you are installing SHARPy on Mac OS X
     ```bash
     cd sharpy/utils
-    conda env create -f environment_linux.yml
+    conda env create -f environment_new.yml
     cd ../..
     ```
     We also provide a light-weight environment with the minimum required dependencies.
 If you'd like to use it,
     create the conda environment using `environment_minimal.yml`.

-4. Activate the `sharpy_env` conda environment
+4. Activate the `sharpy` conda environment
     ```bash
-    conda activate sharpy_env
+    conda activate sharpy
     ```
     you need to do this before you compile the `xbeam` and `uvlm` libraries, as
     some dependencies are included in the conda environment.

-    If you would like to use the minimal environment you can run `conda activate sharpy_minimal`.

 ### Quick install